falouu/el4000/README.md

 ## TODO:
 * further process `all-data.csv` file.
 Ideas:
-  * create a filtered file `on-sessions-data.csv` with entries only with > 10W usage
+  * create a filtered file `sessions-data.csv` with entries only with > 10W usage [DONE]
     * create a sessions report file, where each entry is:
       * start session date
       * end session date
       * session duration